nanos/FediFetcher-docs/Running-FediFetcher-as-a-GitHub-Action.md

 > [!CAUTION]
 >
-> **Do not include the `access-token` from the `config.json`** when running FediFetcher as GitHub Action.
+> **Do not include the `access-token` in the `config.json`** when running FediFetcher as GitHub Action.
 When running FediFetcher as GitHub Action **ALWAYS** set the Access Token as an Action Secret, as described above.
 If you have accidentally saved the token in the `config.json`, consider it compromised and regenerate it immediately.

 > [!NOTE]
 >